cgrace0044/pp4_zaragoza_restaurants/README.md

 - The masthead section of each restaurant review contains the post title, the restaurant name, an add to favourites button as well as a like button.
 - The 'add to favourites' button and the 'like' button only appears if the user is logged in.
+- If a user clicks add to favourites or like they will be informed of the same via Django messages.
 - If the user is not logged in a link to the login page appears.

 **Restaurant Details Card**